-This section will help you determine the best wheelchair vehicle for your specific needs.
+This section will help you determine the best van for wheelchair conversion and specific needs.

-Pros: You'll find ample interior space, great gas mileage, ease of parking, an extended 4" ramp to negate the need for a kneeling system, easy transfer in/out of driver seat for wheelchair van drivers, indoor wheelchair storage, fast in/out with ramp for wheelchair passengers, and that's just for starters.
+Pros: You'll find our wheelchair minivans have ample interior space, great gas mileage, ease of parking, an extended 4" ramp, easy transfer in/out of driver seat for wheelchair van drivers, indoor wheelchair storage, fast in/out with ramp for wheelchair passengers, and that's just for starters.
 Walk-through seating is another bonus—people can move around the van cabin smoothly.
 Sliding power doors open and close the door for you.
 Minivans offer a lower point of gravity than the SUV, decreasing the chance for a rollover, and they have a higher weight capacity than an SUV.
 The biggest reason minivans stand out?
 In a word, price.
 A wheelchair minivan is significantly less expensive than a full-size SUV with comparable interior space, and they're one of the least-expensive vehicle classes to insure.
 Finally, the minivan handles more like a car than a truck, making operation less complicated.

 Cons: Not available for extra-wide (30"+) or extra-tall (57"+) wheelchair users.